awsdocs/aws-cdk-guide/doc_source/context.md

 Use this provider to get the list of all supported availability zones in this environment\.
 For example, the following code iterates over all of the AZs in the current environment\.

 ```
-// "this" refers to a parent Construct
+// "this" refers to a Construct scope
 const zones: string[] = new AvailabilityZoneProvider(this).availabilityZones;

 for (let zone of zones) {